 Definition 11.6.
-Joint pmf: If X and Y are two discrete random variables (defined on a same sample space with probability measure P), the function $p{X,Y}(x,y)$ defined by
+Joint pmf: If X and Y are two discrete random variables (defined on a same sample space with probability measure P), the function $p{X,Y}(x,y)$ defined by is called the joint probability mass function of X and Y.

-$$p{X,Y}(x,y) = P[X = x, Y = y] \sum{x,y} P{X,Y}(x,y) = 1$$
+$$p{X,Y}(x,y) = P[X = x, Y = y]$$

 - (a) We can visualize the joint pmf via stem plot.
-See Figure 32. - (b) To evaluate the probability for a statement that involves both Ex P[XY >1] X and Y random variables:
+See Figure 40. - (b) To evaluate the probability for a statement that involves both X and Y random variables:

-We first and all pairs (x, y) that satisfy the condition(s) in the statement, and the add up all the brresponding values from the joint pmf.
+We first find all pairs (x, y) that satisfy the condition(s) in the statement, and then add up all the corresponding values from the joint pmf.